MicroEJ/docs/KernelDeveloperGuide/kernelLink.rst

 Kernel Metadata Generation
 --------------------------

-To :ref:`build a Sandboxed Application on Device <build_feature_on_device>`, the Kernel Metadata must be exported after the Firmware link from the ``.debug.soar`` section.
+To :ref:`build a Sandboxed Application on Device <build_feature_on_device>`, the Kernel Metadata must be exported after the Firmware link from the ``.debug.soar`` section of the executable.
+This step is not necessary to :ref:`build a Sandboxed Application Off Board <build_feature_off_board>`.

-This is achieved by the Kernel Metadata Generator tool.
-It produces a ``.kdat`` file that will be provided to the software implementation of the ``KernelMetadataProvider``.
+The Kernel Metadata can be exported from an existing Firmware executable file by using the Kernel Metadata Generator tool.
+It produces a ``.kdat`` file that will be used to link the Sandboxed Applications on device.

 .. figure:: png/kernel_metadata_generator.png
    :alt: Kernel Metadata Generator